omar-florez/scratch_mlp/docs/index.md

  in the observations and thus to help the algorithm to converge
  - If you observe **NaN predictions**, the algorithm may have received large gradients producing memory overflow.
 Think of this as consecutive matrix multiplications that exploit after many iterations.
-Decreasing the learning rate will have the effect of scale down these values.
+Decreasing the learning rate will have the effect of scaling down these values.
 Reducing the number of layers will decrease the number of multiplications.
 And clipping gradients will control this problem explicitly

 ## Concrete Example: Learning the XOR Function